MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 keywords: windows 10, uwp, universal ms.localizationpriority: medium
 ---

 # What's a Universal Windows Platform (UWP) app?

 ## Where does UWP fit in the Microsoft development story?

-UWP is one of many ways to create client applications for Windows.
-UWP apps use WinRT APIs to provide powerful UI and advanced asynchronous features that are ideal for internet-connected devices.
+The Universal Windows Platform (UWP) is just one of many ways to create client applications for Windows.
+UWP apps use Windows Runtime (WinRT) APIs to provide powerful UI and advanced asynchronous features that are ideal for internet-connected devices.
 UWP apps can still make use of Win32 APIs and .NET classes (see [API Sets for UWP apps](/previous-versions/mt186421(v=vs.85)), [Dlls for UWP apps](/previous-versions/mt186422(v=vs.85)), and [.NET for UWP apps](/dotnet/api/index?view=dotnet-uwp-10.0)).

 The Microsoft development story continues to evolve, and along with initiatives such as [WinUI](/windows/apps/winui/), [MSIX](/windows/msix/), and [Project Reunion](https://github.com/microsoft/ProjectReunion), UWP is a powerful tool for creating client apps.